-In that post, Ling outlined: “Ever since I embarked on my very own legal web startup project in June 2012, I started paying attention to the legal web startups around the world.
+In that post, Ling outlined: “Ever since I embarked on my very own legal web startup project in June 2012.
+I started paying attention to legal web startups around the world.
 And I have been noticing a visible absence of prominent legal web startups rising out of the various startup ecosystems dotting all over the vast Asia region.
-Whether this is due to lack of the right chemistry to spark things off or whether entrepreneurs are just not yet taking the legal market seriously, I believe for those who have started something in this part of the world, they are definitely on to something monumental.”
+Whether this is due to a lack of the right chemistry to spark things off or whether entrepreneurs are just not yet taking the legal market seriously.
+I believe for those who have started something in this part of the world.
+They are definitely on to something monumental.”

 Asia and Legal Startups: The intersection of opportunities and solutions

-In coming to the conclusion that Asia is the place to be for legal startups — Ling cited the nexus between legal innovation and a fast-growing Asia-Pacific legal services market.
-For the former, he cites a November 2013 article by Joshua Kubicki (@), former lawyer and now legal-sector focused technologist.
+In coming to the conclusion that Asia is the place to be for legal startups.
+Ling cited the nexus between legal innovation and a fast-growing Asia-Pacific legal services market.
+For the former, he cites a November 2013 article by Joshua Kubicki (@).
+The former lawyer and now legal-sector focused technologist.
 In that article, Kubicki outlined “6 key facts that make the legal industry ripe for disruption and innovation.”
 The first is that “the US legal industry is roughly a US$300 billion market.”
-For the latter, Ling cites an article in Australasian Barristers Chambers citing my blogpost about what legal sector consultant Alan Hodgart outlined at the 2013 Inter-Pacific Bar Association (IPBA) annual meeting in Seoul: That the Asia-Pacific legal market would double in size between 2013 and 2017.1
+For the latter, Ling cites an article in Australasian Barristers Chambers citing my blogpost about what legal sector consultant Alan Hodgart outlined at the 2013 Inter-Pacific Bar Association (IPBA).
+Annual meeting in Seoul: The Asia-Pacific legal market would double in size between 2013 and 2017.1

-As Ling relates, Hodgart’s prediction that the Asia-Pacific legal market size will increase from US$109 billion in 2012 to US$215 billion in 2017 are “facts [that] are certainly something [legal start-up] founders and investors should not lightly ignore.”2 I could not agree more.
+As Ling relates, Hodgart’s prediction that the Asia-Pacific legal market size will increase from US$109 billion in 2012 to US$215 billion in 2017 is “facts. [that] is certainly something [legal start-up] founders and investors should not lightly ignore.”2 I could not agree more.

 So where are Asia’s legal start-ups?

 I agree with Ling that there is, for the most part, a “visible absence of prominent legal web startups [in Asia]”.
-However, over the course of the last few years of observing the Asia-Pacific legal markets – an ecoystem of some legal start-ups has taken shape in hubs of capital and entrepreneurship.
+However, over the course of the last few years of observing the Asia-Pacific legal markets.
+An ecosystem of some legal start-ups has taken shape in hubs of capital and entrepreneurship.
 In particular, Tokyo, Hong Kong, Singapore and Sydney.
 With pronounced start-up ecosystems in Kuala Lumpur and Jakarta.

 Singapore’s BLK71 (@), an entrepreneurial community/working hub in partnership with the National University of Singapore is home to legal software start-up LawCanvas (@).
 Steven Millward (@) of Tech in Asia (@“cover[s] startups, ecommerce, tech market research and analysis across Asia, including a recent profile of Law Canvas.
 Daniel Tay (@), also of Tech in Asia, has also profiled Law Canvas.

-While Tokyo’s best known start-up may be translation platform Gengo (@), who’s history highlights a strong Tokyo-Silicon Valley connection, there is a budding legal start-up texture to Tokyo’s already strong start-up environment.3 The “StartEd (@) community, founded by Naoise Gaffney ( is a forum that offers pro bono legal guidance to local startups while educating and training law students in the process.” according to its’ MeetUp profile.
-Richard Solomon (@), Journalist with the Japan Times and blogger on Japan business at Beacon Reports, profiled StartEd’s efforts from Tokyo’s Open Source Cafe.
+While Tokyo’s best known start-up may be the translation platform Gengo (@).
+Whose history highlights a strong Tokyo-Silicon Valley connection, there is a budding legal start-up texture to Tokyo’s already strong start-up environment.
+The “StartEd (@) community, founded by Naoise Gaffney ( is a forum that offers pro bono legal guidance to local startups while educating and training law students in the process.”
+According to its’ MeetUp profile.
+Richard Solomon (@), Journalist with the Japan Times and blogger on Japan business.
+At Beacon Reports, profiled StartEd’s efforts from Tokyo’s Open Source Cafe.
 And in an article by Nikola Pavesic (@nikpavesic) of Justa Japan (@) — you can read why Tokyo may just be the ideal city in Asia to operate a start-up.